This my husband Aaron’s 1st post! :D

 12. Seal the bricks

-And now, it’s sealant time (the sealant was the most expensive part of this project).
-I heard a sprayer works best, but since I didn’t have one of those I used a s paint brush and sponge.
+And now, it’s brick sealant time (the sealant was the most expensive part of this project) to keep out moisture.
+I heard a sprayer works best, but since I didn’t have one of those, I used a paintbrush and sponge.
 It’s tempting to rush through this process, but the sealant is key to long-term success, especially if you don’t want to be cleaning up mortar dust for the rest of your life.
-Use the paint brush to get into all the nooks, crannies, mortar (trace around each brick), and use the sponge for the face of the bricks.
-You can measure success when you can wipe the bricks with the sponge and you don’t hear any more mortar dust falling off and hitting the plastic below.
+Use the paintbrush to get into all the nooks, crannies, and mortar (trace around each brick), and use the sponge for the face of the bricks.
+You can measure success when you can wipe the bricks with the sponge, and you don’t hear any more mortar dust falling off and hitting the plastic below.

 13. The clean-up

 Now for the clean up (which will hopefully be a breeze if you prepped properly), meticulously tear down your plastic slowly and precisely to keep the dust from spreading.
-Sweep up the dust that inevitably got through, bandage up your bruised and bloody fingers kick back and realize that it looks pretty good for not being a pro pin-tucker, and you did and you did it for cheap.
+Sweep up the dust that inevitably got through, bandage up your bruised and bloody fingers, kick back and realize that it looks pretty good for not being a pro-pin-tucker, and you did, and you did it for cheap.
 Congrats.
+You now have a beautiful brick wall.

 One last thing I forgot to mention… this project will leave you battered, bruised and unbelievably sore.
-At one point my hands went numb from overuse, and at another point I lost the ability to reach above my head.
-After the first day (which is the hardest manual labor day) I laid in my bed, begged Anna for any type of massage she was willing to give.
+At one point, my hands went numb from overuse, and at another point, I lost the ability to reach above my head.
+After the first day (the hardest manual labor), I lay in bed and begged Anna for any type of massage she was willing to give.

 P.S.
-I never really mentioned the use of the crow bar, it’s really not needed but it feels good to have it on standby.
-You’ll inevitably, in bouts of frustration, reach for the crow bar thinking you’ll show this walls who the boss hogg is and take a few heated whack just realize the crow is too big and bulking for this project and that the putty knife is actually perfect even though it might feel slower.
+I never mentioned using the crowbar, it’s really not needed, but it feels good to have it on standby.
+You’ll inevitably, in bouts of frustration, reach for the crowbar thinking you’ll show this walls who the boss hogg is and take a few heated whacks to realize the crow is too big and bulking for this project and that the putty knife is actually perfect even though it might feel slower.

 Have you ever exposed a brick wall?
 Do you have any tips on how to do it?
 Do you think you might try exposing a brick wall?